nashsibanda/picbait/README.md

 ### v15

-- _Circle indicator is fucked for comments on mobile_
+- _Circle indicator is broken for comments on mobile_
 - _Deffo need progress indicators, etc._
 - _Followers/Following buttons on profile are too close together - tied to bio width!_
 - _Weird waiting text at bottom of feed?
 Only sometimes??_